 - Red lips – Three iconic neon landmarks advertising Magikist (early 1960s through late 1980s; a former rug cleaning company) adorned several major Chicago highways.
 Towering 80 feet above the Kennedy Expressway, just to the east of this station, this last pair was razed in late 2003.

-Previous art: Jefferson Park Public Art Index Next art: California
+Previous art: Addison Public Art Index Next art: California

 See also: Information about this station